Akilandeshwari-Ravishankar/ResQMesh/README.md

 7. On phone A, send an SOS and choose **Medical assistance**.
 Phone B receives it and the AI brief elevates it to **Critical**.
 8. Use **Profile → Demo data** to reset the shared scenario before the next presentation.

-Suggested judge narrative: “Today we demonstrate the coordination and explainable-triage layer across two phones.
-Our production architecture replaces the laptop with encrypted device-to-device, store-and-forward mesh transport, preserving consented incident information until it reaches authorised responders.”
+Today we demonstrate the coordination and explainable-triage layer across two phones.
+Our production architecture replaces the laptop with encrypted device-to-device, store-and-forward mesh transport, preserving consented incident information until it reaches authorised responders.

 ## 9. Path to deployment